-At the end of the course, the student must be able to: Describe the macroscopic organization of the human body, using anatomical terminology appropriately; describe the main body cavities; describe the individual organs of the various apparatuses and systems from a macroscopic, microscopic and topographical point of view.
+At the end of the course, the student must be able to:

-The purpose of the teaching is, starting from the knowledge of the basic concepts and normal quantitative parameters of body functions and their variations in the different conditions of dynamic engagement, to develop in the student the ability to understand the principles of the functioning of the human body.
+-Describe the macroscopic organization of the human body, using anatomical terminology appropriately; describe the main body cavities; describe the individual organs of the various apparatuses and systems from a macroscopic, microscopic and topographical point of view.

-The cellular mechanisms and integrated functions of the main organs and systems aimed at maintaining body homeostasis will then be analysed in the context of changes in the environment.
+The purpose of the teaching is, starting from the knowledge of the basic projects and of the normal quantitative parameters of body functions and their variations in the different conditions of dynamic engagement, to develop in the student the ability to understand the principles of the functioning of the human body.

+The cellular mechanisms and integrated functions of the main organs and systems aimed at maintaining body homeostasis in the context of environmental changes will then be analyzed.
 Knowledge of the main topics of radiological anatomy (Radiographic Imaging).
-The student will acquire notions of physics with regard to the processes underlying the radiographic images.
+The student will acquire notions of physics with particular regard to the processes underlying the radiographic images.
 Basic radiographic projections will be discussed.